mwydmuch/xCOLUMNs/README.md

 All the methods operate on conditional probability estimates of the labels, which are the output of the multi-label classification models.
 Based on these estimates, the methods aim to find the optimal prediction for a given test set or to find the optimal population classifier as a plug-in rule on top of the conditional probability estimator.
 This makes the library very flexible and allows to use it with any multi-label classification model that provides conditional probability estimates.
-The library directly supports numpy arrays, PyTorch tensors (work in progress), and sparse CSR matrices from scipy as input/output data types.
+The library directly supports numpy arrays, PyTorch tensors, and sparse CSR matrices from scipy as input/output data types.

-For more details, please see our short usage guide, the documentation (work in progress), and/or the papers that describe the methods implemented in the library.
+For more details, please see our short usage guide, the documentation, and/or the papers that describe the methods implemented in the library.

 ## Quick start